 Study Abroad Programs

-In order to offer a study abroad program, faculty members must electronically submit a study abroad packet to the division at least one week prior to the President's board agenda items deadlines, which includes the following exhibits:
+In order to offer a study abroad program, faculty members must submit a hardcopy study abroad packet to the division at least one week prior to the President's board agenda items deadlines, which includes the following exhibits:

 - Exhibit A - Narrative